trema/GEC13/hello_trema/hello_trema.md

 	end

 * debug, info and other logging levels in descreasing verbosity
-* Browse through the Logging API and rest of API by invoking `trema ruby`
+* browse through the Logging API and rest of API by invoking `trema ruby`